 Received DSCP with plans for 96 Montague Rd – owner Chris Habersaat: Previously assigned DSCP R-201908-5B.
 Payment of $450 received from Bill Sieruta, check #1772 for: Soil Evaluation ($150) and DSCP ($300).

-96 Montague Rdwill require a local variance to Leverett code 218-8.5a and
+Received letter dated 8/18/19 from HA for 96 Montague Rd.
+Letter states that the plan will require a local variance to Leverett code 218-8.5a and appears to meet all State and local regulations

 Plan submitted by Bill Sieruta to Board requesting local variance 218-8.5a to increase the width of the leach field in SAS from 12 to 20 feet.
 Todd moved to grant local variance.
 Hillman seconded.
 Unanimously approved.